UP TO 60% OFF BLACK FRIDAY SALE!

 560mm radiator

-Any vertical radiator above 500mm width is considered to be a large radiator.
+Any vertical radiator above 500mm in width is considered to be a large radiator.
 These radiator sizes will put out exceptionally high heat and would be best suited to large rooms.
-One of the best sizes in the range is 560mm which is quite popular and shouldn’t look too big in most rooms.
+One of the best sizes in the range is 560mm, which is quite popular and shouldn’t look too big in most rooms.

 For the best horizontal radiator sizes, simply switch the sizes from width to height from the vertical sizes above!